Positive thinking can help bring out the best in your Human Design. When you are optimistic, it is easier to access your innate gifts.

 How do you keep going if it’s just you?

-How do I know what my dharma is?
+How do I discover my dharma?

 It’s all an illusion anyway.